schwzr/dsf-spring-school-imaging-tests/exercises/prerequisites.md

 ## BPMN Editor
 To simplify modeling of BPMN processes, we recommend a graphical editor, e.g. the Camunda Modeler:

 - An installation guide for the Camunda Modeler can be found here: [installation guide](https://camunda.com/de/download/modeler/)
+     When creating models with Camunda Modeler, make sure you create a Camunda 7 model, not a Camunda 8 model.
+The DSF relies on Camunda 7 which is incompatible with Camunda 8.

 ## Hardware
 The minimum hardware requirements to run all simulated organizations as part of the Docker test-setup is 16 GB of RAM.